BYLAWS OF TIFFIN TRAVELERS CHAPTER OF FMCA

 A. To select one of its members as Nominating Committee Chairman.

-B. To nominate candidates for the chapter offices of president, 1 vice president, secretary, treasurer, national director, and an alternate national director for the new term to be presented for voting by the chapter membership.
+B. To nominate candidates for the chapter offices of president, 1 vice president, secretary, treasurer and a national director for the new term to be presented for voting by the chapter membership.

 C. To obtain clear acceptance of the nominees to serve the chapter should they be elected.